Understanding Social Listening Brand Health for Financial Services

 So once you have your online presence in place, what should your strategy be?
 Measure, understand, track and analyze how you can make the most out of the intricate data:

 - Measure the sentiment around your financial brand to see if the online comments about your brand are positive or negative, and use the information you find to change the negative narratives, and increase the positive.
 In order to do this, you must find a Social Listening tool that offers you an extensive sentiment analysis for your brand.
-For example, we worked with BNP Paribas Fortis, and through analyzing their mentions and acting on what they found, BNP Paribas Fortis increased their brand visibility by 5000% (from 5,000 to 250,000 brand mentions).
+For example, we worked with BNP Paribas Fortis, and through analyzing their mentions and acting on what they found by alerting its services team of negative feedback in real time, between 2010 to 2013 BNP Paribas Fortis increased their brand visibility by 5000% (from 5,000 to 250,000 brand mentions).